Skip to content

 img_0424

-Comparing the last picture and the next one you see some interesting differences between architectural types in antiquity.
-The columns of the first one are build in the old Doric style, a more straightforward form factor.
-Followed by the development of a Corinth style a few centuries later, probably named so because of the heavy use of materials from the region.
-They were more playful and incorporated decorative elements in contrast to the more formal and function-oriented Doric columns.
+Comparing the last picture and the next one, you see some interesting differences between ancient architectural types.
+The columns of the first one are built in the old Doric style, a more straightforward form factor.
+This was followed by the development of a Corinth style a few centuries later, probably named so because of the heavy use of materials from the region.
+They were more playful and incorporated decorative elements than the formal and function-oriented Doric columns.

 img_0426